 Step 2: Download and install the Remote Desktop app on your device.

 Step 3: Enter the name of the remote machine you want to access and tap Connect.

 What port do Remote Assistance and Remote Desktop use

 So the answer to the Ultimate Question of Life, the Universe, and Everything… Well, in the context of this blog, it’s more like: Which port is used by Remote Assistance and Remote Desktop.
 And that answer is 3389.

 What is port 3389?
 It’s a TCP port reserved in Windows for the remote desktop connection since Win XP.
 It’s even referred to as Windows Remote Assistance port sometimes.
 Sure thing, you can choose to use some other ports.
 But to change a Remote Assistance port you must have Administrator permissions.

 That can be yet another open door for worms of all sorts.
 The most common TCP 135 port vulnerability is the Blaster Worm that just rips your system up for unauthorized remote access and the mass-mailing Reatle E@mm.
 No one wants that on their computer, right?
 And guess, what type of service typically runs on TCP port 135 too?
 That’s right, any messenger you’ve got there.
 Luckily, that’s not something a decent antivirus can’t deal with.

-Here’s my honest opinion, and you can bank on it being true: no standard Windows utility application is a hundred percent hacker-proof.
-Just make sure that the software you’re going to get has a decent level of traffic encryption, among other things.
+While all of the above will help avoid some risks, it is still highly advised to get a specifically-purpose third-party app for your remote connections.
+Please, take care that the software you’re going to get has at least two-factor authentication and a decent level of traffic encryption.
 And use your VPN with it too.
 There is no such thing as too many precautionary measures.